amitkumarj441/Competitive-Programming_Stuffs/Kaggle/README.md

 The details of this competition can be found on the [Kaggle Competition](https://www.kaggle.com/c/the-nature-conservancy-fisheries-monitoring) page.
 The data is available to [download](https://www.kaggle.com/c/the-nature-conservancy-fisheries-monitoring/data).

 ## Exploring Dataset
-A detailed analysis of the data set and label classes can be found in the 'Fishery Data Exploration and Preprocessing.ipynb' file in this repository.
+A detailed analysis of the data set and label classes can be found in the [Fishery Data Exploration and Preprocessing.ipynb](https://github.com/amitkumarj441/Programming-Stuffs/commit/99c37f5b540128dcd45f61466446d677b46888ae) file in this repository.
 Important aspects of the data include :

 - 8 mutually exclusive fish classes
 - 3777 training set images - stored in separate directories for each class